FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Introduction

-With the advent of multimodal models, visual-language approaches have started to emerge.
+With the advent of multimodal models, vision-language approaches have started to emerge~\cite{sun2023towards,huang2024ffaa,zhang2024common,chen2025mathcalxdfd,guo2025rethinking,wen2025spot,zhou2025aigi}.
 Zhang \textit{et al.}~\cite{zhang2024common} introduced textual template descriptions to improve explainable deepfake face detection.
 Sun \textit{et al.}~\cite{sun2023towards} formulated brief descriptions by integrating forgery regions and candidate types using a predefined template.
 Li \textit{et al.}~\cite{li2024fakebench} and Ye \textit{et al.}~\cite{ye2024loki} explored the capabilities of large multimodal models (LMMs) in the forensic analysis of AI-generated images.
-In \cite{xu2024fakeshield,liu2024forgerygpt,huang2024sida}, LMMs are incorporated to localize tampering forgeries and exhibits substantial effectiveness.
+In \cite{xu2024fakeshield,liu2024forgerygpt,huang2024sida}, LMMs are incorporated to localize tampering forgeries and exhibit substantial effectiveness.
 Besides, LMMs are employed to assist in improving detection accuracy.
 In \cite{huang2024ffaa} and \cite{chen2025mathcalxdfd}, conventional detectors are combined with LMMs to improve detection accuracy.
-Wen \textit{et al.}~\cite{wen2025spot} train a binary classifier with ViT intermediate features and use LMMs to explain the detection.
-These studies establish a concrete foundation for the transition from unimodal to multimodal approaches in the area of AI-generated image forensics.
-Nevertheless, due to the inherent limitations of LMMs as classifiers~\cite{zhang2024visually}, previous approaches have struggled to balance detection accuracy and transparency, often relying on separate strategies and training procedures to fulfill multi-dimensional forensic tasks. \textbf{Therefore, there is an urgent need for a unified forensic expert model for AI-generated images capable of multiple forensic tasks in diversified scenarios.}
+Wen \textit{et al.}~\cite{wen2025spot} train a binary classifier with ViT intermediate features and use LMMs to explain the detection result.
+These studies have established a concrete foundation for transitioning from unimodal to multimodal approaches in AI-generated image forensics.
+Nevertheless, due to the inherent limitations of LMMs as classifiers~\cite{zhang2024visually}, previous approaches have struggled to achieve high detection performance and transparency simultaneously.
+Most existing works rely on separate strategies and training procedures, such as introducing additional classifier heads or independently trained explanation modules, to fulfill different forensic demands.
+Such fragmented pipeline and weak coupling can lead to disconnected probabilistic reasoning space across tasks and hindering the model from reusing shared forensic knowledge, further constraining the model’s potential.
+This motivates the need for a unified forensic expert model for AI-generated images capable of performing multiple forensic tasks in diversified scenarios.